osmandapp/web/main/docs/user/personal/favorites.md

 ### Favorites in GPX file

 All information about a Favourite is stored and described using tags.
 When creating a Favourite point, you can write your own [description](#create) or use information from the OSM [point of interest (POI)](../map/point-layers-on-map.md#points-of-interest-poi) data from which your point was created.
-Favorite points, POIs, and Waypoints use the same [tags](../personal/tracks.md#waypoint-and-favorites) to store information and are saved in [GPX file format](../personal/tracks.md#waypoint-format-description).
+Favorite points, POIs, and Waypoints use the same **tags** to store information and are saved in **GPX file format**.

 ```xml